 Except where we stood, what we were on the verge of now, wasn’t any old tinselled, tumbledown celebration.
 Not swaying shoulder to shoulder in some dilapidated club, not wine and cheese, families and fireworks.

-No, ours was the most famous outdoor EDM festival in Aotearoa, world-renowned (at least we thought so) six dance arenas, three hundred DJs, ten thousand revellers all madly wheeling around one lonesome hilltop for forty-eight continuous, wondrous hours.
+No, ours was the most famous outdoor EDM festival in Aotearoa, world-renowned (at least we thought so) six dance arenas, three hundred DJs, ten thousand revellers all madly swirling around one lonesome, romantic hilltop for forty-eight continuous, wondrous hours.

 The Gathering 2000.